Shagshag/prestashop-documentation/DeliveryCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Delivery.php line 56
+* This property is defined in [classes/Delivery.php line 56](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Delivery.php#56)

 ### $webserviceParameters